Chapter 4 : Sophronia's Tale

 Your loving daughter,

+She folded the parchment and stuck it into a large creamy blue envelope that Alice had given her.
+Alice had promised to show her how to order what she needed by owl and then she might order her own stationery!
 She turned her attention to the fairytale she was determined to write for her sisters.
-She hadn’t realized that it would be so difficult to write a simple tale, even if it was what had really happened!
+She had not realized how difficult it would be to write a simple tale, even if it was what had really happened!
 If it would only be Governess Prewett or her sisters reading the fairytale, it might be easier to write.
-She had a suspicion that her mother would also read the fairytale which made it so much more troublesome to write.
+However, she had a suspicion that her mother would also read the fairytale which made it much more troublesome to write.

-“Sophronia,” The tall professor called out.
+“Sophronia,” the tall professor called out for everyone to hear.

 The young girl approached as the line parted to let her pass.
-She stood near the hat and heard another loud voice call out “RAVENCLAW!”
+She stood near the hat and heard another loud voice call out, “RAVENCLAW!”

 Your loving sister,

-A/N: “Levare Pinnam” = Latin for “lift the feather”
+“Levare Pinnam” = Latin for “lift the feather”

-A/N: “Leva Pennam” = Latin for “lift the quill”
+“Leva Pennam” = Latin for “lift the quill”